LIVE EDGE SLABS, LOCAL HARDWOOD LUMBER, TURNING BLANKS, CUSTOM SAWING

-Local: We look for dead, down and unwanted trees here in Corrales and throughout the Albuquerque area.
+Local: We look for and harvest dead, down and unwanted trees here in Corrales and throughout the Albuquerque area.
 We work with individual homeowners and landowners, and we work with tree service partners.

 - We are looking for tree trunks at least 12” in diameter and at least 6 feet long.
 If you have something unusual that’s smaller than this, let us know.